Etsy Copyright Infringement: Must Read Guide

 What is copyright infringement on Etsy?

 Basically, infringement occurs when intellectual property is used without permission from the copyright or the owner of the trademark.
-It is basically stealing work that is already claimed and that’s definitely not okay!
+It is stealing work that is already claimed and that’s definitely not okay!
+This is what is considered trademark infringement.

 There are ways that you can use certain creative works without breaking any rules, by either “fair use” or “public domain”.
 So for example, if you take original work and add new expressions or meanings, or use materials with expired copyrights then you may be able to use them.

-It can get complicated to fully understand how the rules go for intellectual property, so if you ever feel unsure, definitely seek out the help of a lawyer!
+It can get complicated to fully understand how the rules go for intellectual property infringement, so if you ever feel unsure, definitely seek out the help of a lawyer!

 Why should you worry about Etsy copyright infringement?